choreonoid/choreonoid-doc/en/ros/tank-tutorial/step4.rst

    - Labo1
    - AISTSimulator

-The RttImuStatePublisher to be added here is a SimpleController type item, and specify "RttJointStatePublisher.so" as its "controller module".
-Save this project with the file name "step4.cnoid".
+The RttImuStatePublisher added here is a SimpleController item.
+Specify "RttImuStatePublisher.so" as its "Controller Module".
+Save this project as "step4.cnoid".

-Also, create a launch file to run this project with the following contents as "step4.launch".
+Also create a launch file "step4.launch" with the following content:

 .. code-block:: xml